adamcrowe/dev-notes/README.md

 > Deliver your customer a competitive advantage.
 Your only objective is: How can I help my customer win? -- [Jack Welsh](https://www.google.com/search?hl=en&q=%22the+welch+way%22+podcast+businessweek&oq=%22the+welch+way%22+podcast+businessweek)

 #
+> Your job as a programmer is not writing code, your job is solving problems: software is a tool, a means to an end.
+Software becomes valuable because of the problems it solves. -- [Itamar Turner-Trauring](https://codewithoutrules.com/2020/04/20/productivity-skills)

+#
 > A programmer does not primarily write code; rather he primarily writes to another programmer about his problem solution. -- [Donald Knuth](http://archive.computerhistory.org/resources/text/Knuth_Don_X4100/PDF_index/k-9-pdf/k-9-u2769-1-Baker-What-Programmer-Does.pdf)

 #